Disney Cruise Line – Pre/Post Cruise Hotels and Ground Transportation

 Port of Vancouver – Parking

-Parking is available for $23 CAD per day at the Port of Vancouver Cruise Terminal (Canada Place), and is operated by Vinci Park Services.
-Vinci Park Services requires guests parking at Canada Place Parking Garage for anything longer than one day to make a reservation either at the website, or by calling Vinci Park (Canada Place) at (866) 856-8080 or faxing (604) 684-2254.
+Parking is available for roughly $27 CAD per day (tax included) at the Port of Vancouver Cruise Terminal (Canada Place).
+Indigo Neo operates the parking garage, and requires guests parking at Canada Place Parking Garage for anything longer than one day to make a reservation online via their website, or by calling them at (800) 469-4169.
+The garage is right there in the cruise terminal; to get to the ship you just take an elevator to the embarkation level and walk a few hundred feet.